 First, Bison has no pitless option to allow you to run your water underground from your hand pump to your home.
 So your choice to do this is immediately removed.

 But perhaps you don’t want to put your hand pump on a pitless.
-For pumping above ground, the Simple Pump has other advantages.
-Just two of these are:

 For the above-ground system, you will need a weep hole, as you do with the Simple Pump.
 But if you buy a Bison Pump, you’re going to have to drill your own weep-hole before you install it.